DemocracyEarth/community./DEF-Postcards.md

 # Share these memetic DEF Postcards
-The goal of these post cards is to share the DEF mission and values, events and milestones in shareable form
+The goal of these post cards is to communicate the DEF mission and values, events and milestones in shareable form.
+Follow the simple process below.
+You will find the best images and quotes directly from Democracy Earth content - check out [Hacktivism](https://words.democracy.earth/@DemocracyEarth), our publication on Medium, and the DEF video ([You Tube](https://www.youtube.com/channel/UCbnrw21wKi1T-h26FLUN2ag/featured?view_as=subscriber), [Vimeo](https://vimeo.com/democracyearth)) and podcast episodes such as this interview of [Santi Siri on Tales From the Crypt](https://player.fm/series/tales-from-the-crypt/tales-from-the-crypt-3-a-conversation-with-santiago-siri), this one interviewing [Herb Stephens on Enabling Liquid Democracy for the World](https://www.futuretechpodcast.com/podcasts/herb-stephens-president-of-democracy-earth-enabling-liquid-democracy-for-the-world/), and DEF's own [Democracy Salon channel on SoundCloud](https://soundcloud.com/user-561734241)

 ## Recipe for a DEF Postcard
-- Find one Event Still + one "quote" + DEF logo.
+- Find one [Event Still](https://www.youtube.com/channel/UCbnrw21wKi1T-h26FLUN2ag/playlists?view_as=subscriber) + one "quote" + DEF logo.
 Mix well
 - Serve to DEF core team, tweak as needed
 - Follow DEF Twitter, Facebook, Medium, You Tube and Instagram accounts
 - Just before serving add link (one) and emoji (one) and commentary seasoning